zijin-qin/fracture-detection/README.md

 1. **Expanded Dataset**: The original dataset contained only fractured images, which restricted the classification scope.
 We located an expanded version of the dataset on Kaggle that included both fractured and non-fractured images, enabling a binary classification task.

-2. **Redoing Preprocesssing**: With the new dataset, preprocessing steps were revisited:
+2. **Preprocesssing**: With the new dataset, some preprocessing steps were revisited:
    - *Grayscale Conversion*: All images were resized to 224x224 and converted to grayscale for simplicity and consistency.
    - *Normalization*: Pixel values were normalized to the range [0, 1] for numerical stability.
    - *Standardization*: Images were standardized to have a mean of 0 and a standard deviation of 1.